 I am an insomniac.
 I also have very dry skin despite frequent lotioning.
 I have other skin problems associated with dryness and flaking.
 I am always tired, but as I said before, I cannot sleep, ever!
 I never have energy.
-I read somewhere that these may be the symptoms of hypothyroidism, but they don't test for it in women under thirty-five.
-I am twenty-four.
+I read somewhere that these may be the symptoms of hypothyroidism, but they don't test for it in women under 35 years of age.
+I am 24 years old.
 Could it be hypothyroidism?
 What else could these symptoms be about?

 —Overtired and flaky

 Experiencing a slew of symptoms without a clear reason can certainly be unsettling, so it’s a good idea to start gathering some information about what might be going on.
 Some of your symptoms do seem to mirror those of hypothyroidism.
 It’s also possible that they may be caused by a number of conditions, so getting a diagnosis from a health care provider is key.
 Also, you’re right that hypothyroidism tends to be more prevalent in women who are over 50 years old.
 However, people of any age can develop the condition, so there's no reason you can’t be tested and be treated if necessary.

 Hypothyroidism means the thyroid gland is under-active, leading to underproduction of thyroid hormones.
 The thyroid is a large, butterfly-shaped gland that sits just below the Adam's apple in the throat.
 It produces hormones known as thyroxine (or, T4) and triiodothyronine (or, T3) that are essential to a number of functions in the body including metabolism, protein creation, and the regulation of body temperature and heart rate.
 One potential indication of hypothyroidism is an enlargement of the thyroid gland, called a goiter.
 Here are some of the other symptoms associated with the condition, including a couple that you mentioned: